It’s a “10″ on the Gaughan Gauge

 Now that would be nice.

-Sunny skies with blue skies will be awesome.
-Friday’s high will be around 85°.
-Friday evening will again see a quick cool down with evening temperatures dropping into the 60s before midnight.
+Sunny - blue skies during the morning hours will be awesome.
+Afternoon highs this weekend will be around 85°.
+Both evening’s will have a quick cool down with evening temperatures dropping into the 60s before midnight.

 The weekend?
 Equally nice.
-Both days will start off in the low 60s inland and about 70 at area beaches.
+Both days will start off in the low 60s inland and about 70° at area beaches.
 Highs will be in the mid-80s and abundant sunshine (just a few clouds along the coast).
-The sunshine will be more than bright enough to cause some nasty sunburns, so don’t forget the sunscreen on Sunday’s Jags home game.
+The sunshine will be more than bright enough to cause some nasty sunburns, so don’t forget the sunscreen for Sunday’s Jags home game.

-Next week our eyes will shift more directly on Sam, most likely outlook will be for a Larry replay with large ground swell coming to area beaches next weekend.
-The outlier is the Euro model (which I sort of prefer) which suggest a track for Sam closer to Bahamas and the Eastern United States.
+Next week, our eyes will shift more directly on Sam, most likely outlook will be for a Larry replay with large ground swell coming to area beaches next weekend.